-If I’m honest, I knew how well I was doing and my areas for improvement and I really only used the appraisal meeting to ask for a pay rise!
-Career progression was slow back then!
+I knew how well I was doing and my areas for improvement and I really only used the appraisal meeting to ask for a pay rise!
+Career progression felt slow and linear.

 Do you do the sort of work where you can ask for testimonials or regular feedback?
 It’s SO motivating!
 Who are your biggest fans in life/ in work/ at home?

 If you do go ahead and get ready to have your little world lit up in a shower of rainbow coloured praise!